sortecoevo/sortee/content/past.md

 ## SORTEE Conference 2021

-&nbsp;

 *The conference was run continuously from 12 July to 14 July covering all timezones.*

 &nbsp;

 You can find Conference Information Pack  [here ](https://docs.google.com/document/d/18TxM69XLGXUJKZFzN50FSjTb6wfctuyFhHc0NdRzbyE/edit)

-&nbsp;

 You can find video recordings of the talks on [this OSF Meetings page](https://osf.io/meetings/SORTEE2021/)